-SGLRI needs liquidity to pay claims, operating expenses, interest payments and declared dividends on its share capital.
-Without sufficient liquidity, SGLRI may be forced to curtail its operations, and business will suffer.
+SI needs liquidity to pay claims, operating expenses, interest payments and declared dividends on its share capital.
+Without sufficient liquidity, SI may be forced to curtail its operations, and business will suffer.

 Liquidity needs may also arise from increased collateral requirements.
 Some of the facilities that SCOR uses to grant letters of credit to cedents require 100% collateral from SCOR, for example in case of default (non-compliance with financial covenants, a significant decrease in the Group's financial strength rating ...etc.), which would result in a deterioration of the Group's liquidity level.
 In addition, cedents have the right to draw down on letters of credit issued by a bank in SCOR's name at any time, however the impact on their relationship with SCOR would be considered.
 The risk of this occurring would increase if cedents' concerns of SCOR not honouring its obligations increase.
 In a severe scenario for SCOR, multiple cedents could draw down on letters of credit simultaneously, requiring SCOR to provide the total amount of required cash or fungible assets resulting in a liquidity strain for SCOR.
-Collateral arrangements, including the posting of assets or Letters of Credit, are used by SGLRI when the jurisdiction(s) in which it operates demand collateral or when clients demand collateral for risk mitigation purposes.
+Collateral arrangements, including the posting of assets or Letters of Credit, are used by SI when the jurisdictions in which it operates demand collateral.
+This can be the case in the US for business falling under the NAIC Model Regulation XXX or Valuation of Life Insurance Policies Model Regulation, commonly referred to as Regulation XXX (or Triple X).
 Letters of Credit carry the risk of a duration mismatch i.e. that short-term Letters of Credit are covering long-term business and might have to be renewed at less favourable conditions, creating additional costs.